-The Summit is named after ‘Darwin’s bulldog’, self-taught scientist Thomas Huxley who argued for Darwin’s theory of evolution against the Bishop of Oxford, Samuel Wilberforce, at the British Science Association’s (BSA) annual meeting in 1860.
+The Huxley Summit is a high-profile thought leadership event run by the British Science Association.
+It is named after ‘Darwin’s bulldog’, self-taught scientist Thomas Huxley who argued for Darwin’s theory of evolution against the Bishop of Oxford, Samuel Wilberforce, at the British Science Association’s (BSA) annual meeting in 1860.
 This was a pivotal moment in the public’s understanding of and opinion on evolution, and the Summit aims to provide a platform to debate key scientific and social challenges facing the UK in the 21st century.

 The Huxley Summit 2019 will take place on 27 November in London for 300 leaders from business, policy and science – more information will be released in June.
 Find out more about the previous Summits.

 Further information about our mid-year horizon-scanning event, the Half-Time Review is below.

 The Half-time Review 2019

 The British Science Association and Digital Catapult are hosting the Half-time Review breakfast event on 3 July 2019, in the run-up to the Huxley Summit 2019.